fangli/fluent-plugin-influxdb/README.md

     $ fluent-gem install fluent-plugin-influxdb

+### Ruby 2.0 or earlier

+`influxdb` gem requires `cause` gem in Ruby 2.0 or earlier.
+If you want to use `fluent-plugin-influxdb` with Ruby 2.0 or earlier, you should install `cause` gem before install `fluent-plugin-influxdb`.

+We don't recommend to use Ruby 2.0 or earlier version because these are EOL.
+If you don't have a problem, use ruby 2.1 or later in production.

 ## Usage

 Just like other regular output plugins, Use type `influxdb` in your fluentd configuration under `match` scope: